LBruyne/Scalable-Collaborative-zkSNARK/README.md

 ### Collaborative \& Distributed primitives

-We also offer Rust examples for collaborative and distributed primitives under the `dist-primitive` folder.
+When there are not enough machines, we also offer Rust examples for *locally* evaluating collaborative and distributed primitives under the `dist-primitive` folder.
 If you have [`just`](https://github.com/casey/just) installed, you can run:

 ```bash
 just run --release --example <example name> <args>